MinoBibawy/MinoBibawy/README.md

 - 🔭 I'm look for a job as software developer.
 - 🌱 I’m currently writing my thesis.
-- ⚡ Fun fact: I prototype and develop a social robot.
+- ⚡ Fun fact: I can prototype and develop a social robot.

 <br />